HamadMehdi/HamadMehdi/README.md

 ### 📌 Featured Projects

-- **PrayerTracker** — ASP.NET Core app with Blazor frontend and SQL Server backend.
+- PrayerTracker — ASP.NET Core app with Blazor frontend and SQL Server backend.
 Tracks prayer times and logs.
-- **Admin Portal** — Role-based dashboards with audit trails and optimized queries.
+- Point of Sale System — A modular POS solution built with ASP.NET Core and SQL Server.
+Supports product management, billing, and inventory tracking.
-- **ServiceNow Automation** — UI Policies and scripting to streamline ticket workflows.
+- Automated Grading System — Web-based grading platform using ASP.NET MVC and Entity Framework.
+Calculates scores, generates reports, and supports role-based access for teachers and students.

 > See pinned repositories below for code and documentation.